-Parents, we know that feeding your family can be hard, especially when you have neurodivergent kids or kids with thinking and learning differences.
-But worry not!
-We’ve handpicked 7 kids nutrition books that will help you make mealtime fun for everyone.
-These books provide practical advice, interactive activities, and yummy recipes tailored to your family’s unique needs.
+Feeding your family can be a challenge, especially when you have neurodivergent kids or kids with thinking and learning differences.
+I get it, and that’s why I’m excited to share some great resources with you.
+I’ve handpicked 7 kids’ nutrition books that will transform mealtime into a fun, engaging experience for everyone.
+These books are packed with practical advice, interactive activities, and delicious recipes tailored to meet your family’s unique needs.

 1. “Eat Like a Champion: Performance Nutrition for Your Young Athlete” by Jill Castle